frissyn/pyke/README.md

 python -m pip install -e .
 ```

 You can now use `pyke` in your terminal, and it will automatically use the latest changes to the source code.

+Use `bash bin/build` to build the project. `bash bin/docs` will update and start the documentation server locally.

 ## Final Notes: